apache/airflow/docs/apache-airflow/concepts/params.rst

     )

 If there's already a dag param with that name, the task-level default will take precedence over the dag-level default.
-Although a user supplies their own value when the DAG was triggered, that is always used.
+If a user supplies their own value when the DAG was triggered, Airflow ignores all defaults and uses the user's value.

 JSON Schema Validation
 ----------------------